-Ben Elliot is the Co-Founder of Quintessentially, the luxury lifestyle group and 24-hour global concierge service in 2000.
+Ben Elliot is the Co-Founder of Quintessentially, the luxury lifestyle group and 24-hour global concierge service, which he started in 2000.
 As the Founder and Chairman of the Quintessentially Foundation, it has raised in excess of £13m for charitable causes since 2008.
 Working alongside charities, its mission is to improve the education, health and welfare of disadvantaged people, predominantly in the UK.
 To date, the Quintessentially Foundation has helped 10,000 school children in Enfield and Croydon through Place2Be, added funding towards a new cancer centre in London through Maggie's and assisted vital projects in Syria through War Child.

-Ben was educated at Eton College, graduated with a BSc in Politics from the University of Bristol and is passionate about London, cricket and Dorset.
+Ben was educated at Eton College, graduated with a BSc in Politics from the University of Bristol and is passionate about cricket and Dorset.